-- 2 (heaping) cups chopped fresh kale, thick ribs removed
+- 2 cups (heaping) chopped fresh kale, thick ribs removed before chopping

 - 1 Tbsp lemon juice

-In a large stockpot, heat olive oil over medium-high heat.
+- In a large stockpot, heat olive oil over medium-high heat.
 Add diced onion, carrots and celery and saute about 5 minutes, until softened.
-Add in zucchini, green beans, red bell pepper and saute 2 minutes, then add garlic and cook 1 minute longer.
+Add in zucchini, red bell pepper and saute 2 minutes, then add garlic and cook 1 minute longer.

-Add in vegetable broth, crushed tomatoes, water, parsley, rosemary, thyme, granulated sugar, season with salt and pepper to taste and bring mixture to a boil, then reduce heat to medium and allow soup to gently boil, uncovered for about 20 minutes.
+- Add in vegetable broth, crushed tomatoes, rosemary, thyme, season with salt and pepper to taste.
+Bring mixture to a boil, then reduce heat to medium and allow soup to gently boil, covered for 20 minutes.

-Add in dry quinoa then cover and cook 15 - 20 minutes longer.
+- Add in dry quinoa and green beans then cover and cook 10 - 15 minutes longer.